Levels of Trekking in Sapa

 Sapa medium trekking

-The route for medium trekking in Sapa is quite similar to the easy one, but lasts longer as before heading to Muong Hoa valley, tourists will have a two-hour walk through Cat Cat Village locating near the bottom of the deep valley right at the foot of Fansipan Peak.
-This is an old village of Black H’mong people where you can discover many interesting facts about their ordinary life as well as culture and architecture.
+The route for medium trekking in Sapa is quite similar to the easy one but lasts longer as before heading to Muong Hoa valley, tourists will have a two-hour walk through Cat Cat Village locating near the bottom of the deep valley right at the foot of Fansipan Peak.
+It is an old village of Black H’ mong people where you can discover many interesting facts about their ordinary life as well as culture and architecture.

 Sapa hard trekking

 Trekking to the top of Fansipan Peak- the Roof of Indochina is the most challenging route for tourists, as they will need to spend three days or join Sapa tour three days four nights completing the hike.
 Tourists cannot trek by themselves but need a local experienced guide and porter who understand the route deeply.